jecki/DHParser/documentation_src/Overview.rst

 ^^^^^^^^^^^^^^

-Since DHParser has been build with Digital-Humanities-applications in mind, it offers to further methods to connect to X-technologies.
+Since DHParser has been build with Digital-Humanities-applications in mind, it offers two further methods to connect to X-technologies.
 The methods :py:meth:`~nodetree.Node.as_etree` and :py:meth:`~nodetree.Node.from_etree` allow direct transfer to and from the xml-ElementTrees of either the Python standard-library or the lxml-package.
 This can become useful if you need full